benthevining/Limes/README.md

 If your project depends on Limes, I recommend copying the `FindLimes` script from the `scripts/` directory into your project's source tree (and adding its location to the `CMAKE_MODULE_PATH` before calling `find_package (Limes)`), so that if your project is built on a system where Limes hasn't been installed, it can still be fetched at configure-time.
 See the `FindLimes` file for more documentation on what it does.

+## Compiling Limes

+Limes makes use of C++20, notably concepts.
+Limes has been tested on Mac, Windows, and Linux with Clang, GCC, and MSVC.

 ## CMake information

 ### Options